Labour celebrates extraordinary turnaround

 In Northern Ireland, the two more moderate parties — the nationalist SDLP and unionist UUP — have been wiped off the map, with Sinn Féin and the DUP taking all 18.
 Keep an eye on the DUP, whose ten seats will be essential to any Tory-led government.

 There are now several more days of uncertainty ahead, as May (and perhaps Corbyn as well) attempts to build a coalition.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.